-Turn off the ignition switch to remove and inspect fuses.
+Turn the ignition switch to the OFF position to remove and inspect fuses.
 If a fuse is blown, replace with a fuse of the same rating.
-For fuse ratings, see "Specifications."
+For fuse ratings, see "Specifications." ▶ P. 132

-P. 130

 Replacing a fuse with one that has a higher rating greatly increases the chance of damage to the electrical system.